 Building Tune-Up Program

 The BOMA BC Building Tune-Up Program is a recommissioning (RCx) program to identify low-cost energy and emissions savings through adjustments or minor upgrades to BOMA members’ building automation systems (BAS).
-The program provides 100% of the cost to conduct a detailed assessment of operational energy conservation measures (ECMs), a further fixed value amount to implement the identified measures, along with the full cost to verify the measures after implementation.
+Targeting largely B & C class buildings, the program provides 100% of the cost to conduct a detailed assessment of operational energy conservation measures (ECMs), a further fixed value amount to implement the identified measures, along with the full cost to verify the measures after implementation.
 Building owners and/or managers can apply directly to BOMA BC to be a candidate for this service.

 - Investigation - BOMA's RCx provider will conduct a thorough investigation of your BAS and HVAC systems to identify opportunities for tune-up and re-sequencing and to assess low-cost energy conservation measures.
 A report will be provided outlining the findings, including the cost, estimated savings and payback for implementing the identified opportunities.